AGnias47/secret-santa/README.md

 ### Sending Emails

 Emails are currently sent through the Gmail API.
-Method for sending via SMTP and SES also exist.
+Methods for sending via SMTP and SES also exist.

 #### Gmail API